Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 - [x] Gathered related works/papers and created a new repository for that
 - [x] Start looking at 3DUnet and how it workds
 ### Tasks for tomorrow:
-- [x] Finish some papers on 3DUnet
+- [ ] Finish some papers on 3DUnet
-- [x] Rejection letters Download and update
+- [ ] Rejection letters Download and update
-- [x] Finish professor Pavlos's course, and ask for a recommendation letter.
+- [ ] Finish professor Pavlos's course, and ask for a recommendation letter.
+---
+## June 3 Update:
+### Finished Tasks:
+- [x] Nearly finished Pavlos Protopapas's cours!!!
+Saad
+- [x] Had lectures on the topic transformer learning
+- [x] Work on exercises and included them in the lab

+### Tasks for tomorrow:
+- [ ] Finish some papers on 3DUnet
+- [ ] Rejection letters Download and update